Orogenic collapse: Aegean Sea Plate

-Variscan Orogeny
+Variscan orogeny

-The Variscan (or Hercynian) orogeny was a result of the collision between the Laurussia and Gondwana plates during the formation of Pangaea.
+The Variscan orogeny was a result of the collision between the Laurussia and Gondwana plates during the formation of Pangaea.
 This resulted in a high plateau of thickened crust. c.
-345 - 310 Ma, the northward subducting slab began retreating southward, resulting in the thickened crust beginning to thin due to a combination of gravitational collapse, fault detachment, and softening of the crust due to added heat.
+345 - 310 Ma, the northward subducting slab began retreating southward, resulting in the thickened crust beginning to thin from a combination of gravitational collapse, fault detachment, and softening of the crust due to added heat.

 Tibetan Plateau

-Although the Tibetan Plateau is in a primarily compressional environment due to the collision of the Indian and Eurasian plates, it is also experiencing east-west extension which began c.
+Although the Tibetan Plateau is in a primarily compressional environment caused by the collision of the Indian and Eurasian plates, it is also experiencing east-west extension which began c.
 14 Ma.
-The primary cause of this extension is likely gravitational collapse of the plateau due to excess gravitational potential energy, as well as possible basal shearing as the Indian plate subducts under Tibet.
+The primary cause of this extension is likely gravitational collapse of the plateau from excess gravitational potential energy, as well as possible basal shearing as the Indian plate subducts under Tibet.